Therms to Megaelectronvolts Converter

 How to Convert Therms to Megaelectronvolts

-To convert a therm measurement to a megaelectronvolt measurement, multiply the energy by the conversion ratio.
-One therm is equal to 6.5851E+20 megaelectronvolts, so use this simple formula to convert:
+Since one therm is equal to 6.5851E+20 megaelectronvolts, you can use this simple formula to convert:

-The energy in megaelectronvolts is equal to the therms multiplied by 6.5851E+20.
+The energy in megaelectronvolts is equal to the energy in therms multiplied by 6.5851E+20.

 Therms and megaelectronvolts are both units used to measure energy.
 Keep reading to learn more about each unit of measure.